TGOliver-lab/.github/README.md

-# .github
+# The laboratory of Trudy G. Oliver @ Duke University
-From the laboratory of Trudy G. Oliver @ Duke University
+Bear with us as we get things rolling.